4 Dashboards with Shiny

 This is closer to how a real dashboard should be written.
 If we later change the filtering logic, we only need to change it once.

-Here is the complete version of the app.
+Here is the complete version of the basic app.

 Save this file as app.R.